LimelightVision/LimelightDocs/docs/apriltags_in_2d.rst

 Detector Downscale
 --------------------------------
-Increasing this number will result in significant performance boosts at the cost of detection range.
+Increasing this number will result in significant performance boosts.
+This this will sometimes result in reduced range, but the cost is usually minimal.

 ID Filters
 --------------------------------